All Plants

 Eggplant

-Beautiful, versatile eggplant with glossy deep purple skin and creamy flesh.
-A warm-season member of the nightshade family and a staple of Mediterranean, Middle Eastern, Asian, and Southern cooking.
-Varieties include: Black Beauty (classic heirloom with large glossy deep purple fruits, smooth skin, mild slightly sweet flavor — versatile for all culinary uses) and Long Purple (elongated slender fruits with tender flesh and excellent flavor — perfect for grilling, roasting, or sautéing).
+Beautiful, versatile eggplant with glossy purple skin and creamy flesh.
+A staple of Mediterranean, Middle Eastern, Asian, and Southern cooking — grilled, roasted, fried, or turned into baba ganoush.
+Varieties may include: Black Beauty, Ichiban, Rosa Bianca, and other eggplant selections.
 Growing tips: Eggplant needs heat, heat, and more heat — and Big Pine delivers.
 Plant after soil is thoroughly warm (late May/early June).
 They love our hot days and respond well to consistent watering and feeding.
 Harvest when skin is glossy and flesh gives slightly to pressure.
 Overripe eggplant becomes seedy and bitter — smaller is generally better.
 Flea beetles are the main pest; row cover early in the season helps.

 $6.00